osteele/with-gpu/README.md

 Works with any command that respects `CUDA_VISIBLE_DEVICES`:

-- PyTorch training scripts
+- **PyTorch** / **TensorFlow** training scripts
-- `just` recipes
-- `torchrun` for distributed training
+- **torchrun** for distributed training
-- TensorFlow scripts
 - Any CUDA application
+- **uv** / **conda** Python environments that run any of the above commands
+- **just** / **make** build recipes that run any of the above commands

 ## Related Tools

-### Simple Shell Utilities

-**`idlegpu`** (used at some HPC clusters) - Returns the device number of an idle GPU
-- **Pros**: Extremely simple, minimal overhead
-- **Cons**: No multi-GPU support, no fallback logic, no waiting, requires manual scripting
-- **Usage**: `` CUDA_VISIBLE_DEVICES=`idlegpu` python train.py ``

-### Python Monitoring Tools

-**`gpustat`** - Popular CLI tool for monitoring GPU status
-- **Pros**: Beautiful output, widely used, integrates with watch/tmux
-- **Cons**: Monitoring only, doesn't execute commands, requires Python
-- **Usage**: `gpustat` (view status), `gpustat --watch` (continuous monitoring)

-**`nvitop`** - Enhanced monitoring tool with process information
-- **Pros**: Rich process details, interactive UI
+**`idlegpu`** - Simple shell utility returning idle GPU ID.
+No multi-GPU, fallback, or wait support.

-- **Cons**: Monitoring only, no automatic selection or execution
+**`gpustat`** / **`nvitop`** - Monitoring tools with rich status displays.
+Monitoring only, no command execution.

-### Job Schedulers

-**SLURM**, **Kubernetes** - Full cluster job schedulers
+**SLURM** / **Kubernetes** - Enterprise job schedulers.
+Feature-rich but heavyweight, complex setup.
-- **Pros**: Enterprise-grade, multi-user, sophisticated policies, queue management
-- **Cons**: Heavyweight setup, overkill for individual workstations, complex configuration
-- **Usage**: `sbatch --gres=gpu:2 job.sh` (SLURM)

-### What Makes `with-gpu` Different
+### Why `with-gpu`?

-`with-gpu` fills the gap between simple utilities and heavyweight schedulers:
+Fills the gap between simple utilities and full schedulers:

-1. **Automatic execution wrapper** - Monitors GPUs AND runs your command (not just monitoring)
+- ✅ Executes commands (not just monitoring)
-2. **Intelligent fallback** - Uses idle GPUs first, falls back to least-used if needed
+- ✅ Intelligent fallback (idle → least-used)
-3. **Wait capability** - Polls for GPU availability with configurable timeout (new feature)
+- ✅ Wait capability with timeout
-4. **Multi-GPU aware** - Handles min/max GPU requirements intelligently
-5. **Lightweight** - Single Rust binary, no Python runtime, no cluster infrastructure
-6. **Process replacement** - Uses `exec()` to replace wrapper (preserves stdio, signal handling)
-7. **NVML direct** - Queries GPU driver library directly (more reliable than parsing nvidia-smi)
+- ✅ Multi-GPU min/max support
+- ✅ Lightweight (single Rust binary)
+- ✅ Direct NVML queries (reliable)

-**Best for**: Individual GPU workstations, small research groups, interactive development where you want "just run this on an idle GPU" without setup overhead.
+**Best for**: Individual workstations, small research groups, "just run this on an idle GPU" workflows.

 ## Limitations

-### Race Conditions

-**Multiple processes selecting simultaneously**: If multiple `with-gpu` processes run at the same time, they may select the same GPU before either has started using it.
-The OS scheduler determines which waiting process runs next (no FIFO guarantees).

-**GPU acquisition delay**: Programs may take time to allocate GPU memory after starting.
-During this window, another `with-gpu` process might see the GPU as idle and select it.

-**Intermittent GPU usage**: Programs that release GPU memory between execution phases may appear idle when they're not.
-The tool can't distinguish between "done" and "between phases."

-**Mitigation strategies**:
-- Use `--require-idle` to be more conservative
-- Use `--wait` to reduce simultaneous selection attempts
-- Stagger experiment launches by a few seconds
-- **Future enhancement**: Optional lockfile (`--lockfile`) to serialize GPU selection

-### Fairness and Priority

-`with-gpu` provides **no fairness guarantees**:
+- ❌ Multiple processes may select same GPU simultaneously
+- ❌ GPU memory allocation delay creates race condition window
+- ❌ Intermittent GPU usage may appear as idle
-- No queue management or FIFO ordering
+- ❌ No queue management or FIFO ordering
-- No priority system
+- ❌ No priority system for waiting processes
-- Waiting processes compete via OS scheduler (effectively random)
-- No resource reservation or advance scheduling
+- ❌ No resource reservation or advance scheduling
+- ❌ Not suitable for environments requiring fairness guarantees

+**Mitigation**: Use `--require-idle`, `--wait`, or stagger launches.
+See [docs/limitations.md](docs/limitations.md) for detailed discussion.

-**When you need fairness**: If you need guaranteed fair scheduling, priority queues, or resource reservations, you've outgrown this tool and should use a proper workload manager like SLURM, which provides:
+**When you need more**: For guaranteed fair scheduling, priority queues, or resource reservations, use SLURM or Kubernetes.
-- Job queues with priority policies
-- Resource reservations and backfill scheduling
-- Fair-share scheduling across users
-- Quality-of-service guarantees

-`with-gpu` is designed for **cooperative** environments (small research groups, personal workstations) where lightweight "find me an idle GPU" is sufficient.
+Designed for **cooperative environments** (small groups, personal workstations) where "find me an idle GPU" is sufficient.

 ## Requirements